Vektor R4: Design details

+The weapon is a licensed variant of the IMI Galil assault rifle with several modifications; both the stock and magazine are now made of a high-strength polymer and the stock was lengthened, adapting the weapon for the average South African soldier.

+Other detailed differences include the R4's lack of a carry handle and a number of modifications made to its internal operating mechanism.

 Operating mechanism

 The R4 is a selective fire, gas-operated weapon that fires from a closed bolt.

-As with the Galil parent weapon, the operating system is derived from that of the AK-47.
+As with the IMI Galil, the operating system is derived from that of the AK-47.

 It uses ignited powder gases channelled through a vent in the barrel to drive a long stroke piston located above the barrel in a gas cylinder to provide power to the operating system.

 The weapon features a self-regulating gas system and a rotary bolt breech locking mechanism (equipped with two locking lugs), which is rotated by a helical camming groove machined into the bolt carrier that engages a control pin on the bolt.

 Extraction is carried out by means of a spring-loaded extractor contained in the bolt and a protrusion on the left guide rail inside the receiver acts as the fixed ejector.

+Internally, the R4 differs from the Galil in the addition of a new gas tube lock to prevent the tube from shaking loose during sustained fire, and the introduction of much wider sear.

+It also has a unique bolt and firing pin, both of which were redesigned to resolve an issue where the firing pin would set off a chambered cartridge with the bolt closed.

+The new firing pin is secured by a polyurethane piece inside the bolt except when positively driven forward.

+The R4's parts can be interchanged with the Galil ARM with Valmet rifle magazine made for 5.56 NATO caliber being usable for the R4.